Jall3n/KickStarter-Analysis-Assignment1/README.md

 ### Challenges and Difficulties Encountered
 - The first challenge that I encountered invovled splitting out the date conversion into months on the pivot table.
 However, found out I can right click on the date in the pivot table and group it into month instead of year and day.
-- The second challenge involved setting up the countifs statement, but found out I needed adjust my initial formula.
+- The second challenge involved setting up the countifs statement, but found out I needed to adjust my initial formula.
 My error was stemming from the goal dollar amount range in the formula.
 I had to add criterias for the ranges such as ">=1000" and "<=4999"

 ## Results